Batman Begins Retrospective

 Good thing too as this Batman, and just as importantly this Bruce Wayne, was and still is top notch.
 Violently interrogating Detective Flass but also charming secretaries into playing golf, I knew this was something special.

 Crouching on rooftops, throwing batarangs and generally being really bloody intimidating, I was in awe of a legitimately scary Batman!
 There may be more comic accurate Batmen, but this one came with a fully realised world that made sense.
 A hyper-realistic urban ninja, I instantly adored everything from the thick-necked cowl to the high frequency gadget in the boots.
+For me this is the best Batman, of both the trilogy and on film.

 Then there’s Bruce Wayne.
 Stocks and shares are considered a bit technical for him, whilst he goes about writing cheques and creating new pool areas.
-But he’s also determined, intelligent, handsome, and…well he’s completely jacked.
+But he’s also determined, intelligent, handsome, and…well he’s jacked.
 And not in the more recent PED/dehydrated fashion; he looks muscular and capable.
 All the more impressive when Bale had emaciated himself for The Machinist and only had a few months to get into Bat-shape.

 I haven’t mentioned Katie Holmes with the others as she deserves more attention.
 Holmes got a rough time at release, with unfair comparisons between ‘the girl from Dawson’s Creek’ and her Oscar winning cast members.
 She did not deserve a Golden Raspberry nomination for playing Rachel Dawes.
 She’s earnest and courageous; any awkwardness is down to writing and directing, not her performance, which provides the counterpoint to Bruce’s views, and ultimately plays a big role in setting him straight.